Brian Coyle Center, Teen Tech Center

 Site History and Mission

-Brian Coyle Center is located in the Cedar-Riverside neighborhood and is a vibrant destination for children and families to connect with culturally relevant programming spanning from out-of-school time youth programming to senior services, adult education, employment, wellness and nutrition, legal services, and host of countless civic engagement activities and community events.
-In the heart of Brian Coyle Center, the Best Buy Teen Tech Center is a brand new digital learning lab that allows youth to explore their own interests in computer technology while gaining hands-on experience with graphic design, music recording, photography, film editing, digital storytelling, simple circuitry, 3D printing, vinyl cutting, sewing, programming, game design, and much more.
+Brian Coyle Center is located in the Cedar-Riverside neighborhood and is a vibrant destination for children and families to connect with culturally relevant programming spanning from out-of-school time youth programming to senior services, adult education, employment, wellness and nutrition, legal services, and a host of countless civic engagement activities and community events.
+In the heart of Brian Coyle Center, the Best Buy Teen Tech Center is a brand new digital learning lab that allows youth to explore their own interests in computer technology while gaining hands-on experience with graphic design, music recording, photography, film editing, digital storytelling, simple circuitry, 3D printing, vinyl cutting, sewing, coding, programming, game design, and much more.
 The makerspace is collaboratively shaped by youth members, mentors, and community center staff.
 The focus of the space is on helping youth gain access to social, civic, educational, career, and creative opportunities, while promoting them to explore, hone, and expand these valued skills.

 Brian Coyle Center serves a diverse community of Somali, Oromo, Ethiopian, Eritrean, Hispanic, Hmong, and Karen immigrants and refugees as well as a large African American population.
 The community has a large youth population, 20% of whom are under 17, and many of whom are living at or below the poverty level.